Social distancing with the Optimal Steps Model: Results and discussion

+We want to assess under which condition clogging occurs.
+In this study, we assume clogging when the evacuation time is larger than the simulation time: $t_{evac}\geq1500s$.
+We expect that clogging occurs when the personal space width $w$ is larger than the corridor width $c$: $w > c$.
+Clogging is more likely when the repulsion potential is more dominant than the target potential.
+Suppose two agents are standing in front of a bottleneck.
+One agent stands at the left corner, the other at the right corner.
+In the case that the repulsion potential is smaller than the corridor width, the agents only see the target potential.
+In the other case, the agents see the repulsion potential of the other agent, which is superposed with the target potential.
+This is more likely with increasing range and height of the repulsion potential.

+For each simulation, we collect the minimum values of the personal space for which clogging occurs (evacuation time $t_{evac} > 1500s$, $1500s$ = max. simulation time).
+We want to assess whether the condition $w\geq c$ holds for clogging.
+For that purpose, we compute the Pearson correlation coefficient and plot minimum values of the personal space over the corridor with.
+We find that $c$ and $w$ are highly correlated (Pearson correlation coefficient = $0.977$).
+Moreover, the borderline values are close to the unit line that represents the exact condition $w = c$, see Fig.~\ref{fig:clogging}.
+We find that the condition for clogging $w\geq c$ broadly holds.

-We are of the opinion, that real pedestrians resolve deadlocks by temporarily adapting their behavior.
-For example, they might briefly violate social distances to \lq squeeze by\rq{}.
-This must be addressed by suitable behavioral models.
-Another strategy would be to model a time-dependent agent potential function, where the repulsion decreases when agents experience a certain time of clogging.
+To avoid clogging in the simulation, the personal space width values should be smaller than the width of the corridor.
+Otherwise, one has to expect clogging.
+For practical applications, where the corridor width is set we suggest the following strategies.
+The first strategy is to extend the locomotion behavior by a suitable behavioral model.
+We think, that real pedestrians resolve deadlocks by temporarily adapting their behavior.
+For example, they might briefly violate social distances to \lq squeeze by\rq{}. } Another strategy would be to model a time-dependent agent potential function, where the repulsion decreases when agents experience a certain time of clogging.
 This would entail social distance violations and, in our eyes, model pedestrians' impatience with deadlocks.
-Such a behavior is already implemented in the \textit{accu:rate's} simulator \textit{crowd:it}~\cite{accu-2020}.
-After a certain period of time, agents switch to their default behavior, that is, without keeping any distance rules.
+Such a behavior is already implemented in the \textit{accu:rate's} simulator \textit{crowd:it}\footnote{\url{https://www.accu-rate.de/en/}}.
+After a certain time, agents switch to their default behavior, that is, without keeping any distance rules.
 This usually resolves the clogging.
 We plan to implement similar behaviors in the \textit{Vadere} simulation framework.

-For the time being, we recommend to keep this problem in mind when using our parameter values in \textit{Vadere}.
-We strongly recommend to use a dynamic floor field and allow agents to switch places in counterflows.
-Both measures decrease the probability for clogging.
-See Table \ref{tab:additionalSettings} for the necessary \textit{Vadere} settings.
+For the time being, we recommend keeping this problem in mind when using our parameter values in \textit{Vadere}.
+We strongly recommend using a dynamic floor field and allow agents to switch places in counterflows.
+Both measures decrease the probability of clogging.
+See Tab.~\ref{tab:additionalSettings} for the necessary \textit{Vadere} settings.